 Sharing the Joy of a Garden

-- describe the importance that a garden has to the environment and lives of individuals who use it.
+- Name the benefits of a garden to the environment and lives of individuals who use it.

-- describe philanthropic activity as something that is done for the common good.
+- Identify philanthropic activity as something that is done for the common good.

 read-aloud copy of The Gardener by Sarah Stewart (see Bibliography)